instructure/canvas-lms/doc/api/sis_csv.md

-&#42;&#42; deleted_last_completed is not a state, but it combines the deleted and completed states in a function that will delete an enrollment from a course if there are at least one other active enrollment in the course.
+&#42;&#42; deleted_last_completed is not a state, but it combines the deleted and completed states in a function that will delete an enrollment from a course if there is at least one other active enrollment in the course.
 If it is the last enrollment in the course it will complete it.
-This may be useful for when a user moves to a different section of a course in which there are section specific assignments.
+This may be useful for when a user moves to a different section of a course in which there are section-specific assignments.
 It offloads the logic required to determine if the enrollment is the users last enrollment in the given course or not.

 When an enrollment is in a 'completed' state the student is limited to read-only access to the